nd-crane/dvcs3-getting-started/DVCLIVE.md

 ## Setting up VSCode

 ### Downloading VSCode
-We must begin by first installing VSCode instead which can be done via the link below https://code.visualstudio.com/download
+We must begin by first installing VSCode instead which can be done via this link https://code.visualstudio.com/download

 ### Setting up DVC extenions